dishashur/GraphTDA.jl/README.md

     - **G**: The graph structure.
 We assume this is the adjacency matrix as a sparse CSC matrix that represents an undirected graph.
     - **Same** as in analyzepredictions()

-3. Graph Neural Networks - analyzeGNN()
+3. Graph Neural Networks - analyzepredictions(X;kwargs...)
      _Required_ arguments:
     - **X**: These are the embedding vectors returned by the graph neural network.
     - **trainlen** : Number of train examples